percy/percy-selenium-java/RELEASING.md

 If the secret key or passphrase gets lost, a new keypair can be created and the new public key distributed.

 Detailed instructions on creating a new keypair or extending the validity of an expired key can be found here: https://central.sonatype.org/pages/working-with-pgp-signatures.html

+Should it be necessary, the private key's revocation certificate can also be found in 1password (search for "Java release private key").

 ### Maven Central / Sonatype OSSRH documentation